is-bio/is-bio/docs/deploy/deploy_on_CentOS10.md

    - Name: @
    - IPv4 address: the_server_ip

-Now you have to decide which server to install *DeveloperPortfolioEngine* on.
+Now you have to decide which server to install *developer-portfolio-engine* on.

-If you have limited budget and already have an underutilized server, you can install *DeveloperPortfolioEngine* on that server.
+If you have limited budget and already have an underutilized server, you can install *developer-portfolio-engine* on that server.

 **Port 80 can be shared by multiple websites without conflicts.**